Diploma in Data Science (N81)

 Data Discovery & Visualisation (4 Credit Units)

 This module discusses the principles and techniques for creating effective visualisations based on graphic design and perceptual psychology.
-Using widely adopted tools and analytical programming, learners will apply these principles and techniques to create rich visualisations for analysis and presentation.
+Using widely adopted tools, learners will apply these principles and techniques to create rich visualisations for analysis and presentation.
 Indicative topics include Principles of Visualization, Dashboard Design Techniques and Designing for an Audience.

 Mathematics for Data Science (4 Credit Units)